PycWB/pycwb/docs/source/tutorial_search.rst

         add_events_to_catalog(f"{config.outputDir}/catalog.json", event.summary(job_id, i+1))

-The events will be marked on the spectrogram andthe likelihood map and null map reconstructed from the clusters will also be plotted.
+The events will be marked on the spectrogram and the likelihood map and null map reconstructed from the clusters will also be plotted.

 .. code-block:: python